 The porcelain-coated grates are rust resistant, easy to clean and are really built to last.

 We couldn’t get over the price on this offset smoker - talk about affordability!
+For value, this is one of the best offset smokers under $1000 that money can buy.

 At 30 inches in smoking chamber length it's perfect for family use and even when having a few friends over, with 438 square inches of cooking surface in the main chamber alone.